mcheah/Marlin4MPMD/README.md

 The MCU on this board has been locked down with the security read-out protection set to level 1, meaning that any attempt to re-flash any memory location or change the security bits results in a full erase of the flash memory.
 Therefore care should be taken when going down the route of debugging directly on the actual printer.
 I've included the original bootloader that I was able to extract so that you can restore the stock software without risking bricking your printer.
 To enable debugging on the board with an ST-link debugger, you will need to start the STM32 ST-LINK utility and change the Read Out Protection level to 0.
 This will trigger a full erase, but will allow you to debug the firmware directly.

 ###  Recent changes
+## Marlin4MPMD - v1.2.0 7/09/2018
+Third release brings things pretty close to parity to the stock firmware changes include:
+- Added MalyanLCD support from [xC0000005's](https://github.com/xC0000005/Marlin) port of Marlin 2.0 for use with the Malyan M200.
+There is a potential to use that effort for a Marlin2.0 port for MPMD, but it will likely require some more effort.
+All stock GUI functions should be implemented now.
+- Changed the way mesh bed leveling is done.
+Uses a fixed 7x7 mesh now and is persistent through G28 homing.
+You can now save/load meshes using the M500/M501 command.
+You can also set individual points by the M421 command.
+See above for more details
+- Bugfixes for the SD card
+- Added delta angle trim, use M665 XYZ

 ## Marlin4MPMD - v1.1.0 6/24/2018
 ------------------
 Second release to address some of the limitations of the first release.
 Most notably: